karmab/kcli/docs/index.rst

 plan types
 ----------

-Here are some examples of each type (additional ones can be found in this `samples directory <https://github.com/karmab/kcli-plans/tree/master/samples>`__):
+Here are some examples of each type (more examples can be found in this `samples repo <https://github.com/karmab/kcli-plan-samples>`__):

 network
 ~~~~~~~